phillipmmarlowe/tt06_hsc_tdc_buf_delay/docs/info.md

 ## External hardware

-To begin, there are seven input pins: pg_in (user controlled pulse input), tog_in (constant oscillating square wave at 1/4 of clock speed), pg_src (to select between pg_in and pg_src), valid_in (valid protocol for streaming interface), clk_l (launch clock), clk_c (capture clock), and reg (named pg_bypass in the top level module and which can be used to bypass a register stage used to synchronize the timing of streamed data)
+To begin, there are seven input pins:

+pg_in (user controlled pulse input),

+tog_in (constant oscillating square wave at 1/4 of clock speed),

+pg_src (to select between pg_in and pg_src),

+valid_in (valid protocol for streaming interface),

+clk_l (launch clock), clk_c (capture clock), and

+reg (named pg_bypass in the top level module and which can be used to bypass a register stage used to synchronize the timing of streamed data)

 Along with 8 output pins:

-hw_out[6:0] (Hamming weight decoder output), and valid_out (valid protocol for streaming interface).
+hw_out[6:0] (Hamming weight decoder output), and

+valid_out (valid protocol for streaming interface).

 The input pins are intended to be controlled by an external FPGA which will also handle the data received from the output pins.
+The actual delay line location can be seen by the module with triangle shaped symbols (similar to a line of interconnected standard buffer symbols).
 The following schematic describes this visually.

 ![Pin Handling and Abstracted Inner TDC Modules Schematic](./tdc.png)